CCTS Compliance Strategy for Indian Fertiliser Plants

 Captive renewable electricity for process utilities and steam generation

-Fertiliser plants consume significant auxiliary electricity for compressors, instrumentation, and cooling systems.
-This electricity, if drawn from the grid at a GEF of 0.710 tCO₂/MWh (CEA V21.0, December 2025), adds directly to the CCTS Scope 2 GEI.
-Replacing grid power with captive solar — as FACT Cochin has done with its 20 MW plant — reduces the Scope 2 component of GEI.
-The REC Solar price of Rs 1,000/MWh (Market Pulse) makes this financially viable across most of India’s fertiliser belt.
-The CCTS Scope 2 return on open-access solar is approximately Rs 0.72/kWh, additive to the electricity cost saving.
+Fertiliser plants consume significant auxiliary electricity.
+This electricity, if drawn from the grid, adds directly to the CCTS Scope 2 GEI.
+Replacing grid power with captive solar — as FACT Cochin has done with its 20 MW plant — structurally reduces Scope 2 emissions.
+The resulting CCC generation adds a meaningful compliance premium to the core electricity cost savings.

 Payback: 3–5 yr